Colorful coverings of polytopes and piercing numbers of colorful d-intervals: A colorful Komiya theorem

 \begin{theorem}[Colorful Carath\'eodory theorem, B\'ar\'any~\cite{barany}] Let $X_1, \dots, X_{k+1}$ be finite subsets of $\R^k$ with $0 \in \conv X_i$ for every $i \in [k+1]$.
 Then there are $x_1 \in X_1, \dots, x_{k+1} \in X_{k+1}$ such that $0 \in \conv\{x_1, \dots, x_{k+1}\}$. \end{theorem}

-\begin{proof} We will assume $0 \notin X_i$ for each $i \in [k+1]$, for otherwise we are done immediately.
+\begin{proof} We will assume that $0$ is not contained in any of the sets $X_1,...,X_{k+1}$, for otherwise we are done.
 Let $P \subset \R^k$ be a polytope containing $0$ in its interior, such that if points $x$ and $y$ belong to the same face of $P$ then ${\langle x,y \rangle \ge 0}$.
-For example, a sufficiently fine subdivision of any polytope that contains $0$ in its interior satisfies this condition.
+For example, a sufficiently fine subdivision of any polytope that contains 0 in its interior (slightly perturbed to be a strictly convex polytope) satisfies this condition.
 We can assume that any ray emanating from the origin intersects each $X_i$ in at most one point by arbitrarily deleting any additional points from~$X_i$.
 This will not affect the property that~${0 \in \conv X_i}$.
 Furthermore, we can choose $P$ in such a way that for each face $\sigma$ and $i \in [k+1]$ the intersection $C_\sigma \cap X_i$ contains at most one point.

 For every $i\in [k+1]$ let $y_P^{(i)} = 0$ and $A_P^{(i)} = \emptyset$.
 Now for each nonempty, proper face $\sigma$ of $P$ choose points $y_{\sigma}^{(i)}$ and sets $A_{\sigma}^{(i)}$ in the following way: If there exists $x \in C_\sigma \cap X_i$ then let $y_\sigma^{(i)} = x$ and $A_\sigma^{(i)} = \{y \in P \: : \: \langle y, x \rangle \ge 0\} = P\cap H^+(x)$; otherwise let $y_\sigma^{(i)}$ be some point in $\sigma$ and let~${A_\sigma^{(i)} = \sigma}$.